13 Signs Your Shopify Store Needs a Redesign

 Signs of Low Conversion Rates:

-• Limited Interaction: Few clicks on product pages, reviews, or call-to-action buttons.
+• Low engagement.
+Few visitors click on product tabs, reviews, or CTAs.

 5. Poor Website Navigation